Updated: Jul 12, 2021

 It turned out that Dick wasn’t as impressive as he made himself out to be.
 He lost most of his wages gambling on greyhounds and rarely kept a job for more than a few weeks.
 We never had enough money for the basic necessities.
 I loved Dick passionately, but I felt deprived and angry.
 Our marriage was already off to a rocky start.

-My second child, Tammi, was a sickly toddler.
+Our second child, Tammi, was a sickly toddler.
 The repeated ear infections left her with poor hearing, and her eyesight wasn’t much better.
+Still, I loved her deeply.
+I always will.
 When she was four years old, my son asked her to cross the street to grab him a piece of cheese from our house.
 She was struck by a car.
 She survived the accident, but the ordeal took a toll on all of us.
 Her recovery was long, painful, and not to mention, costly.

-We divorced after fifteen years of marriage.
-After that year, I went to work full time.
-Dick moved to Florida, where he could gamble to his heart’s content.
+Dick and I divorced after fifteen years of marriage.
+After that year, I went to work full time and Dick moved away, where he could gamble to his heart’s content.

 I remarried in 1980 to a man named Richie.
 We met in a lounge and had an instant connection.
 He had no children of his own but welcomed my children and grandchildren into his life with open arms.
-He wasn’t exactly “my type.”
-He could be exceedingly direct with people, which sometimes came off as rude but other times I found that endearing.
+Now, let me tell you; he wasn’t exactly “my type.”
+He could be exceedingly direct with people, which sometimes came off as rude, but other times, I found that endearing.
 Even though Richie was riddled with arthritis, he had an unparalleled work ethic and never let me down.

 Sadly, my marriage with Richie didn’t last as long as I hoped it would.
 In 2002, after a brief battle, Richie died of lung cancer.
 At that time, I decided to retire from work.
 For the next 13 years, I lived alone in my condo with only the occasional visits from my family.
 Not having the love of Richie and being away from my family brought back the loneliness I’d known in my childhood.